 Emo Teen: "Mark Downer", who was so emo that flowers wilted in his presence.

 Finger in the Mail: Parodied.
-School bully, Loomer, takes the title character's Life Science baby care project doll and sends it back to them piece by piece.
+Loomer takes the title character's Life Science baby care project doll and sends it back to them piece by piece.
 The horrified Cookie exclaims, "What do we do now?" to which Ned smiles and replies, "Nothing."
-Backfires when the day before the babies are to be inspected the teacher suddenly moves up the deadline they still don't have the head.
+This backfires when, the day before the babies are to be inspected, the teacher suddenly moves up the deadline and they still don't have the head.

 He even "passes on" the fame to Ned at one point.